berserkware/waffleweb/docs/Getting-Started/Basics.rst

 ------------
 File Uploads
 ------------
 You can access file uploads with the ``FILES`` attribute.
-The uploaded files are stored in memory. each uploaded file is a ``File`` object.
+The uploaded files are stored in memory.
+Each uploaded file is a ``File`` object.
 You can access the data of the file with the ``data`` attribute.
 The data of the files are stored in bytes.

 .. code-block:: python